-Maximum concentration: cells >10 μ m, 5 x 106/ml cells <10 μ m, 10-20 x 106/ml Cells should be counted after all sample staining and other preparation as is not uncommon to lose up to 50% of cells during the staining process.
-At ideal concentrations, we can operate the cell sorters at their most efficient event rates; with 100 μ m tip at 10,000-12,000 cells/sec (approx. 30-42106/hour).
-If your cells aggregate at high concentrations, adjustments to concentrations may be needed.
+Cells should be counted after all sample staining and other preparation as is not uncommon to lose up to 50% of cells during the staining process.
+At ideal concentrations, we can operate the cell sorters at their most efficient event rates: the Astrios with 70um tip at 25,000-30,000 cells/sec (approx..
+80-100106/hour), and with 100um tip at 10,000-12,000 cells/sec (approx. 30-42106/hour).
+If your cells aggregate at high concentrations adjustments to concentrations may be needed.
 Please bring extra buffer along so that we can dilute the sample if we observe excessive aggregation.
-Cell lines and other samples with non-uniform size and shape frequently require a lower concentration than the maximum listed above.
+Cell lines and other samples with non-uniform size and shape frequently require a lower concentration that the maximum listed above.

-Minimum Volume: (500-750μl)
+Minimum Volume:

-Cells should be a minimum volume of 500-750μl even if that volume does not give the ideal cell concentration described below.
+Cells should be a minimum volume of 400 uL even if that volume does not give the ideal cell concentration described below.
 This is because we need to run a small volume of cells before sorting to analyze the sample and set sort gates.
 We want to use as little of your samples as possible to do this.